Acer Laptop

 Acer Aspire V13 V3-371 motherboard

-1. Thank you for this post.
-I wanted to install additional RAM but couldn’t figure out how to open the chassis.
-Unfortunately, I first found a youtube video that did everything the hard way.
+Thank you for this post.
+I wanted to install additional RAM, but couldn’t figure out how to open the chassis.
+Unfortunately, I first found a YouTube video that did everything the hard way.
 Luckily, I gave up before I did damage.
 Then I found your post.
 Much easier!
 Thanks again.

-2. good manual. but miss the keyboard replacement of the Acer Aspire V3-371
+Good manual.
+But it misses the keyboard replacement for the Acer Aspire V3-371.

-could you me know how to do that?
+Could you let me know how to do that?

-3. I was just in store buying ordering one of these.
-The sales person was saying that you can add another (second) hard drive to this laptop… ending up with 2.
-I don’t see how this would be possible based on what I see in your pictures.
+I was just in the store buying one of these.
+The sales person said that you can add another (second) hard drive to this laptop.
+I don’t see how this would be possible based on your pictures.
 Could you please advise?

 Thank you,